Z-Zheng/ChangeStar/README.md

 [[`Paper`](https://arxiv.org/abs/2108.07002)] [[`BibTeX`](#Citation)]

 <p align="justify">
 For high spatial resolution (HSR) remote sensing images, bitemporal supervised learning always dominates change detection using many pairwise labeled bitemporal images.
 However, it is very expensive and time-consuming to pairwise label large-scale bitemporal HSR remote sensing images.
-In this paper, we propose single-temporal supervised learning (STAR) for change detection from a new perspective of exploiting object changes in arbitrary image pairs as the supervisory signals.
-STAR enables us to train a high-accuracy change detector only using <b>unpaired</b> labeled images and generalize to paired bitemporal images.
+In this paper, we propose single-temporal supervised learning (STAR) for change detection from a new perspective of exploiting object changes in unpaired images as supervisory signals.
+STAR enables us to train a high-accuracy change detector only using \textbf{unpaired} labeled images and generalize to real-world bitemporal images.
 To evaluate the effectiveness of STAR, we design a simple yet effective change detector called ChangeStar, which can reuse any deep semantic segmentation architecture by the ChangeMixin module.
 The comprehensive experimental results show that ChangeStar outperforms the baseline with a large margin under single-temporal supervision and achieves superior performance under bitemporal supervision.
 </p>

 <div align="center">